astroumd/lmtoy/docs/wishlist.md

       7. C/OTFParameters.c                  switch(coption) to set the values

       i:o:l:c:u:z:s:x:y:f:r:n:0:1:2:m:p:q:
+         ^
+         b:

-I added the weight (-w) flag.
+I decided to jot this down as I added the weight (-w) flag.
 Having so much work to do for a little does not encourage app hacking.
 I wanted an option to enable/disable edge blanking.... it's now #if hardcoded.
+There should be a better way to pass parameters and provide help.

 # Gridding

 There are a few parameters to the gridding program (**grid_data.py**) that are worth a few comments.
+The parallels to how CASA's **tclean** program controls the gridding are not too different.
 The following parameters are all related and pertain to the gridding/convolution function:

-      --resolution
-      --cell
-      --otf_select
+      --resolution          # should be 1.15 * lambda/ D
+      --cell                # should be 1/2 of resolution --otf_select          # SLR recommends 1
-      --otf_a
+      --otf_a               # SLR recommends 1.1
-      --otf_b
-      --otf_c
+      --otf_b               # SLR recommends 4.75, but this is also the gaussian beam factor, where it should be 1 --otf_c               # SLR recommands 2.0
-      --sigma_noise
+      --sigma_noise         # should be 1
-      --rmax
+      --rmax                # should be 3

 and a few filters what spectra to be added to the gridding